top of page

 Micronesia

 Comprehensively target all ~50 endemics of Micronesia, travelling from Palau through Guam and the Northern Marianas to Yap, Chuuk, Pohnpei, and all the way to Kosrae.
 Highlights include Micronesian Megapode, Guam Rail, White-fronted Ground Dove, Pohnpei Lorikeet, Mariana Crow, Chuuk Monarch, Palau Fantail, Saipan Reed Warbler, and more.
-There is also a whole suite of interesting and weird Zosterops such as the hulking Giant White-eye, bizarre Long-billed White-eye, enigmatic Teardrop White-eye, and stunning Golden White-eye.
+There is also a whole suite of interesting and weird Zosteropids such as the hulking Giant White-eye, bizarre Long-billed White-eye, enigmatic Teardrop White-eye, and stunning Golden White-eye.
 We will have plenty of time for some snorkelling and general exploration of these lovely islands, where rich Micronesian culture is often juxtaposed by littered relics of World War II.

 Next Dates